 Accounts receivable are uncollateralized customer obligations that are recorded when the Company performs its services.
 The Company determines its allowance for doubtful accounts considering a number of factors, including the overall aging of the receivables, previous history with the customer, contractual terms of the Company's contracts, and the customer's current ability to pay its obligation to the Company.
 Upon completion of all collection efforts, remaining uncollectible accounts are written off.
-As of March 31, 2020, the Company had an allowance for doubtful accounts of \$2,172.
+Management believes that as of March 31, 2020 and 2019, all outstanding accounts receivable balances are collectible and as such, no allowance for doubtful accounts was recorded.

-As of March 31, 2020, there was \$6,524 for services provided to customers but not yet billed, which are included in contract assets on the accompanying balance sheets.
+As of March 31, 2020 and 2019, there was \$196,627 and \$145,417, respectively, for services provided to customers but not yet billed, which are included in contract assets on the accompanying balance sheets.